hmchen47/DataScience/AppliedDS-UMich/2-InfoVis/03-ChartFund.md

     + Signature: `describe(percentiles=None, include=None, exclude=None)`
     + Docstring: Generates descriptive statistics that summarize the central tendency, dispersion and shape of a dataset's distribution, excluding `NaN` values.
     + Parameters
-        + `percentiles` (list-like of numbers): The percentiles to include in the output.
+        + `percentiles` (list-like of numbers):
+            + The percentiles to include in the output.
 All should fall between 0 and 1.
-The default is `[.25, .5, .75]`, which returns the 25th, 50th, and 75th percentiles.
+            + default: `[.25, .5, .75]`, which returns the 25th, 50th, and 75th percentiles.
         + `include` ('all', list-like of dtypes or None): A white list of data types to include in the result.
 Ignored  for `Series`.
 Here are the options:
             + 'all': All columns of the input will be included in the output.
             + A list-like of dtypes : Limits the results to the provided data types.
 To limit the result to numeric types submit `numpy.number`.
 To limit it instead to categorical objects submit the `numpy.object` data type.
 Strings can also be used in the style of `select_dtypes` (e.g. `df.describe(include=['O'])`)